frankbauer/ilias-asscodequestion/README.md

 ## Version History
+### Version 1.1.6
+* reduced new java log level
+* hidden code elements live inside an invisible codemirror component too.
+This ensures that < and > are handled correct.

 ### Version 1.1.5
 * new, simplified subsystem to add support fpr new runable languages
 * added new, much faster java runtime based on TeaVM-javac